Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Discussion and outlook

-\emph{Conclusions.}---In this Letter we derived the exact asymptotics of correlation measures for a nonequilibrium steady state of 1D noninteracting fermions.
+In this work we derived the exact asymptotics of correlation measures for a nonequilibrium steady state of 1D noninteracting fermions.
 We have shown that this state hosts extensive long-range entanglement between subsystems that are on opposite sides of a current-conserving scatterer, provided that their distances from it are similar.
+The volume-law terms of these measures stem from the extensive number of single-particle wavepackets that originate in the high-chemical-potential reservoir, which are split by the scatterer so that they are in a superposition of being found in either one of the mirroring subsystems.
+The correlation measures thus exhibit a simple and universal dependence on scattering probabilities, allowing to clearly read off the necessary and sufficient conditions for the generation of this strong long-range entanglement.
+Apart from the requirement that the scatterer be non-trivial, the essential ingredients are the absence of decoherence mechanisms, along with the extensive excess of particles emerging from one of the reservoirs.

-Apart from the requirement that the scatterer be non-trivial, the essential ingredients for the generation of this strong entanglement are the extensive excess of particles emerging from one of the reservoirs, due to the voltage bias, along with the absence of decoherence mechanisms.
-We therefore expect the main features of our results to hold in a wide class of nonequilibrium steady states, including in integrable interacting systems~\citep{10.21468/SciPostPhys.4.3.017,Alba_2019} and when the reservoirs are at finite temperatures.
-Similar features should also appear in the dynamics following a quench where two decoupled half-infinite chains are prepared with unequal fillings, and the scatterer is introduced at $t=0$~\citep{Bertini_2018,Eisler_2012}.
-The investigation of these scenarios constitutes an intriguing prospect for future studies.
+We therefore expect the main features of our results to hold in a wide class of nonequilibrium steady states, including those of integrable interacting systems~\citep{10.21468/SciPostPhys.4.3.017,Alba_2019,PhysRevLett.96.216802}, as well as when the reservoirs are at finite temperatures, and when the scatterer induces particle gain and loss \citep{10.21468/SciPostPhys.12.1.011}.
+Similar features should also appear in the dynamics following a quench where two decoupled half-infinite chains are prepared with unequal fillings, and the scatterer is suddenly introduced~\citep{Bertini_2018,Eisler_2012,10.21468/SciPostPhys.8.3.036}.
+All of these scenarios offer intriguing prospects for future studies.
+It would also be interesting to study the interplay of the effects uncovered by this work with decoherence, which could arise due to an integrability-breaking impurity or when the system is coupled to Lindblad baths~\citep{PhysRevB.98.235128,Bastianello_2019,PhysRevResearch.2.043052,PhysRevB.102.205131}, or the interplay of the same effects with the addition of quadratic pairing terms \citep{Kitaev_2001}, which break charge conservation, to the Hamiltonian of Eq.~(\ref{eq:Model-Hamiltonian}).